-Yum yum!
-Walking down the street and peering into the local cupcake shop, I often wonder, is that a sweet treat or a piece of edible art work?
-Mouthwatering cupcake shops have popped in every major city and in many small towns.
-If you want to use your CVap® Cook & Hold or Retherm Oven to rival the cupcake shops, we can show you how!
+Certainly, cupcakes are getting more popular.
+Walking down the street and peering into the local cupcake shop, I often wonder, is that a sweet treat or a piece of edible artwork?
+Indeed, we can show you how to use your CVap® Cook and Hold or Retherm Oven to rival the cupcake shops!

 Bake at the recommended time listed for your specific cake recipe.